chapel/hapi-peel/README.md

 ```

 ## API
-The only special behavior that exists if if you choose not to pass in a callback to `Peel.create`,
+The only special behavior that exists is if you choose not to pass in a callback to `Peel.create`,
 which will auto start the Hapi server.
 Otherwise you have full control over when the server starts.

 ```js